getodk/docs/odkx-src/odk-2-sync-protocol.rst

      * For Mezuri, the timestamp
      * of this data value.
      *
-     * For ODK Survey, the last
+     * For ODK-X Survey, the last
      * save time of the survey.
      *
      * For sensor data,